Welcome to the world of Japanese tea.

 The story of Toridori started in 2022, when Erina encountered three people in Japan and in Belgium: her old home and new home.

-Toridori's seasonal letter: Special edition
+Toridori's seasonal letter

 Hi, friends!
 How are you doing?

 To add a spoonful of seasonality in your tea cup, I am writing a small seasonal letter every month.
-This time, it is a special edition featuring "Hangesho (半夏生)" — the important season for safflower dyers in Japan.

 Erina